Sciss/Almat-LD/wasm-sync/README.md

 ```

-Is based on what follows:
+It is based on the following:

 # 🦀🕸️ `wasm-pack-template`